rainbow494/arch-1/doc/en-us/ebay-architecture.markdown

     *   **It's a mistake to worry too much about scalability from the start**.
 Don't suffer from paralysis by analysis and worrying about traffic that may never come.

     *   **It's also a mistake not to worry about scalability at all**.
 You need to develop an organization capable of dealing with architecture evolution.
 Understand you are never done.
 Your system will always evolve and change.
 Build those expectations and capabilities into your business from the start.
 Don't let people and organizations be why your site fails.
 Many people will think the system should be perfect from the start.
 It doesn't work that way.
 A good system is developed overtime in response to real issues and concerns.
-Expect change and adapt to change.</div>
+Expect change and adapt to change.